xapian/xapian/xapian-core/docs/glossary.rst

  modifications, and concurrent single-writer and multiple-reader access to a database.

+**Collection Frequency**
+ The collection frequency of a term is the total number of times is occurs in the database.
+This is equal to the sum of the within-document frequency for the term in all the documents it occurs in.

 **Database**
  In Xapian (as opposed to a relational database system) a database consists of little more than indexed documents: this reflects the purpose of Xapian as an